thehui87/Learning-Godot/import_textures.md

 ### Do NOT to import them in most cases.

 In most cases you **don't** want images imported when dealing with 2D and GUI.
 Just copy them to the filesystem.
 Read the tutorial on [exporting textures](export_textures) before continuing!
+For 3D, textures are always imported by the 3D scene importer.
+The flags and options are the same as here, so reading the rest of the document might help too.

 ### OK you _might_ want to import them.